exowanderer/vaelstmpredictor/README.md

 ### Current Stage

-We completed both Dense and Conv1D classification with MNIST for our initial experiments to determine the proper configuration of the network, debug issues, and diagnose our genetic algorithm (GA) statistics+configuration.
-We now have 3 versions of the GA operational: single computer with pandas, multi-computer with SQL via local network connections, multi-computer with our cloud-based SQL integrated flask app to operature the GA.
-Currently, we can expand to any number of computers trivially -- CPU or GPU, as well as local or cloud (GCP, AWS, and Colab).
-Our algorithm scales linearly with the number of machines (per CPU/GPU class).

-We are currently testing the Conv1DNets with our cloud+SQL based genetic algorithm to regress the first exoplanet spectroscopic data set.
-This is almost complete (Aug 21 2019).
-Our VAE-LSTM-Predictor package now operates both classification and regression -- with DenseNets and Conv1DNets -- inside a SQL+cloud-based, fully scalable Genetic Algorithm infrastructure.
+We are currently experimenting and testing the genetic algorithm to improve on the MNIST hand-written digit classification scheme.
+This is almost complete (March 29 2019), and we will soon move onto training for regression with the exoplanet spectral databases.